determined-ai/determined/docs/setup-cluster/deploy-cluster/on-prem/wsl.rst

    journalctl -u determined-agent

-You should see logging indicating that the agent started successfully, detected compute devices, and connected to the master.
+You should see logs indicating that the agent started successfully, detected compute devices, and connected to the master.
 On the Determined WebUI, you should now see slots available, both on the right-hand side of the top navigation bar and if you select the ``Cluster`` view in the left-hand navigation panel.